HenryLimHongni/HenryLimHongni.github.io/_pages/about.md

 ---

-I am currently a PhD student in School of Computing and Information Systems at University of Melbourne, supervised by  Prof. [Junhao Gan](https://sites.google.com/site/junhogan/) and [William Umboh](https://williamumboh.com).
-I obtained a bachelor's degree from Sun Yat-sen University in 2024.
+I am currently a PhD student in School of Computing and Information Systems at University of Melbourne, supervised by  Prof. [Junhao Gan](https://sites.google.com/site/junhogan/) and [William Umboh](https://williamumboh.com) from March 2025.
+I obtained a bachelor's degree from Sun Yat-sen University in June 2024.

 **Research Interest**